dhallsim/angular-form-generator/README.md

 angular-form-generator
 ======================

-Angular module to dynamically build html forms from a JSON representation.
+Angular module to dynamically build HTML forms from a JSON representation.